 According to part (4), $V \Theta_{x_0,z}$ flows into periodic orbits of $\flow$, and hence $\Theta_z$ is indeed a finite subdivision of $\Theta_{x_0,z}$.
 Note that by construction, every edge of $\Theta_z$ is contained in a trapezoidal $2$--cell of $X_\f$ (since this is already true for $\Theta_{x_0,z}$). \end{defn}

 Let $u,z$, $\eta_z$ and $\Theta_z$ be as in Definition~\ref{D:Theta_z} above.
 To understand the graph $\Theta_z$, we need to study some general properties of the graphs $\Theta_{x,z}$ (where $x\in \mathbb{S}^1$ is arbitrary) and how they transform under $\flow$.
-By the third condition of Lemma~\ref{L:constructing f_z}, we can reparametrize the semiflow $\flow_s$ so that the composition $\R_+ \to \mathbb{S}^1$ of any semiflow line with the projection to the circle has unit speed.
-We denote this reparametrization by $\flow^z_s$.
-With this reparametrization we have
+By the third condition of Lemma~\ref{L:constructing f_z}, we can reparameterize the semiflow $\flow_s$ so that the composition $\R_+ \to \mathbb{S}^1$ of any semiflow line with the projection to the circle has unit speed.
+We denote this reparameterization by $\flow^z_s$.
+With this reparameterization we have

 where $s \in \R$ and $x+s \in \mathbb{S}^1 = \R/\Z$.
 By Lemma \ref{L:constructing f_z} (2), given a local model $\M = \M(K,s_0) \in \MM$, there exists $s_0^z$ so that

 Furthermore, there is a homeomorphism $h_{\M,z}\colon [0,s_0] \to [0,s_0^z]$ so that